gohugoio/hugo/content/content/multilingual.md

 value for that key (like `copyright` for the English (`en`) language in this example).

-With the config above, all content, sitemap, RSS feeds, paginations and taxonomy pages will be rendered below `/en` in English, and below `/fr` in French.
+With the config above, all content, sitemap, RSS feeds, paginations and taxonomy pages will be rendered below `/` in English (your default content language), and below `/fr` in French.

+If you want all of the languages to be put below their respective language code, enable `DefaultContentLanguageInSubdir: true` in your configuration.

 Only the obvious non-global options can be overridden per language.
 Examples of global options are `BaseURL`, `BuildDrafts`, etc.